The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: On the stability of the OSM state to variations in of phenomenological parameters

+To obtain this estimate we focus specifically on the commensurate filling $n = 2$ (or $n=4$ for the strongly spin-orbit coupled bilaer WS$_2$/WSe$_2$).
+If the bands fill one-by-one this filling point will be characterized by one completely filled band and another completely empty.
+On the other hand, if the bands fill simultaneously this filling value is likely to be characterized by a partial filling of both bands with total density of unity.
+Here we will make a restrictive assumption, that both bands are at filling unity, where one is in a Mott state and the other is either metallic or also in a Mott state.
+The phase diagrams we have computed are consistent with this behavior at filling $n=2$ (or 4).

+Under this assumption we can estimate the expectation value of the Hamiltonian Eq.\ref{eq:H_SR} within these restrictive trial states:

-The first two states represent fully polarized states, while the third is where the filling is shared between the two bands.
+and compare which of them has a lower energy.
+The first two states represent fully polarized states and thus corresponds to the scenario where the band fill one-by-one.
+The third state however, is where the filling is shared between the two bands.
 We will further assume that band $a$ is the flatter of the two bands, and is in a Mott state at $n_a = 1$.

-The energy per unit cell of these three states is given by Here $\W$ is the total number of sites. $T_b\leq 0$ is the sum of the negative kinetic energy associated with half-filling band $b$, and the interaction energy associated with the charge fluctuations $\D n_b^2=\langle (n_b-1)^2\rangle$ at the half-filling point.
-Thus, when $T_b<0$ band $b$ remains in a metallic state and reaches zero when it falls into a Mott state as well.
+The energy per unit cell of these three states is given by Here $\W$ is the total number of sites. $T_{it}\leq 0$ is the sum of the negative kinetic energy associated with half-filling band $b$, and the interaction energy associated with the charge fluctuations $\D n_b^2=\langle (n_b-1)^2\rangle$ at the half-filling point.
+Thus, when $T_{it}<0$ band $b$ remains in a metallic state and reaches zero when it falls into a Mott state as well.

-We argue that when $E_{ab}<\mrm{min}(E_a,E_b)$ then the Mott state of band $a$ is {\it necessarily} accompanied by a partial filling of band $b$, and thus the bands must be simultaneously occupied in some region.
+When $E_{ab}<\mrm{min}(E_a,E_b)$ the third state (simultaneous filling) is more favourable energetically.
 On the other hand, when $E_a$ or $E_b$ are minimal, the ground state {\it can } be band-polarized (but not necessarily), where the bands fill one-by-one.